 Teachers will not be required to complete a portfolio for Domains 1-3.
 A portfolio will be required for Domain 4 only, for non-tenured teachers and those in the cohort being observed in any given year.
-The due date for the Domain 4 Portfolio submission will be April 1 or the first day back in April, if April 1 falls on a holiday or weekend.
+The due date for the Domain 4 Portfolio submission will be established by mutual agreement of both parties and published no later than September 30th each year.
 Portfolios will be scored using the Charles County Public Schools rubrics that are referenced in Appendix 3.